The Best Easter Sunday Brunch Menu Ideas (Make-Ahead & Easy)

 Instructions

-• Adjust oven rack to middle position and pre-heat oven to 375°
+• Adjust oven rack to middle position and preheat the oven to 375°

 • Place muffin cups into the muffin pan